Green Performance

 Note 1: Third-party contractors were appointed for removing and offsite processing of waste for disposal.
 CAL implements inspections in accordance with the contract to ensure compliance with regulations.

-Note 2: Scope of statistics from service segments: EMO, CAL Park, Kaohsiung Office, VIP rooms of four stations (Taoyuan, Songshan, Kaohsiung and Tainan), and in-flight services in Taoyuan International Airport.
-Cargo services included starting from 2020.
+Note 2: Scope of statisticst: EMO, CAL Park, Kaohsiung Branch, VIP lounges of four stations (Taoyuan, Songshan, Kaohsiung and Tainan), and Taoyuan Airport in-bound flight services.

 Water Resource Management